The Seven Realms: Raisa ana'Marianna

 Raisa ana'Marianna, also known as Rebecca Morley, Briar Rose, or Brianna Trailwalker, is the princess heir of the Fells.
 She is known to be stubborn, headstrong, and ill tempered but has a kind heart.
 She is shown to believe in justice such as when she starts a prison escape to save tortured Raggers.
 Raisa is 16-years-old and is short with long, thick black hair.
 Her skin is said to be honey colored and her eyes emerald green.
 She is said to be very beautiful, with a waist a man can put his two hands around.
 At the beginning of the series, she is shown to be very naive - such as when she told Han he would be given a fair trial if he gave himself in; over the series, she becomes more worldly.
 Her best friend, Amon Byrne, is the captain of her guard.
 They nearly shared a romantic relationship, but that quickly ended when Raisa learned of the Bonding, but they remained best friends throughout the series.

 Oden's Ford: She left her queendom when her mother tried to force her into an illegal marriage, to Micah Bayar, under the influence of the High Wizard.
 The marrying of a queen to a wizard consort has been banned since the Naèming - the ceremony which was done by the Queen Hanalea in order to save the world from the Demon King in the Breaking.
 Raisa then traveled to Wein House at Oden's Ford, the best academy in all of the Seven Realms.
 She is accompanied by Amon and his triple, the gray wolves, with whom she forms close bonds with.
 There she crosses path with Han Alister who only knows her as Rebecca Morley.
 They quickly become entangled with each other.
 It is shown throughout the 2nd book (The Exiled Queen) that they both have deep feelings for one another.

 Her relationship with her mother isn't the best because her mother, Queen Marianna, favored her younger sister, Princess Mellony.
 Raisa and the queen are considered to be complete opposites, even in their appearance.
 But even though the relationship between Raisa and her mother is not optimal, she is very sad when her mother dies, leaving her as queen.
-Raisa takes after her father, Lord Averill Ligthfoot, a Demonai warrior and Royal Consort to the Queen.
+Raisa takes after her father, Lord Averill Lightfoot, a Demonai warrior and Royal Consort to the Queen.
 Her crest and clan name is Briar Rose.